-The Statement of Accounts summarises the Fund's transactions for the 2023/24 financial year and its position as at 31 March 2024.
-The accounts have been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Statement of Accounts summarises the Fund's transactions for the 2024/25 financial year and its position as at 31 March 2025.
+The accounts have been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2024/25 (the Code) which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.

 The Code requires disclosure of any accounting standards issued but not yet adopted.
-At the balance sheet date, the following new standards and amendments to existing standards have been published but not yet adopted:
+No such accounting standards have been identified for 2024/25.